There's a new kid in town.

 Health sharing plans are an entirely different breed in terms of paying for health care costs.

-Make sure to see the acknowledgement we provide to new enrollees to make sure they really understand what they are buying.
+Make sure to see the member's guide and plan details we provide to new enrollees to make sure they really understand what they are buying.

 It's important to us that you are empowered!